OliverLysa/observatory-data-prep/README.md

 # Purpose

-A collection of scripts for:
+A collection of scripts combined into a package to:

-1.  extracting raw data from public official and emerging sources (incl. via API, web scraping and programmatic download requests); and
+1.  extract raw data from public official and emerging sources (incl. via API, web scraping and programmatic download requests); and

+2.  process these including:

+    1.  cleaning and reformatting

+    2.  validation (e.g. outlier replacement) and unknown value estimation

+    3.  deriving key metrics

-2.  processing these incl. cleaning, validation, outlier replacement and unknown value estimation to populate the ce-observatory - a UK national CE-observatory dashboard for description of current baseline and comparison of alternative target future circular economy configurations for specific resource-product-industry categories.
+to populate the ce-observatory - a UK national CE-observatory dashboard for description of current baseline and comparison of alternative target future circular economy configurations for specific resource-product-industry categories.
 The ce-observatory can be viewed at the following URL:

 # How to use